mfornace/nupack-docs-dev/sources/analysis.md

 ## Job results

-Scalar results of NUPACK analysis jobs can be conveniently displayed as a table (as shown above), printed as text, or introspected programmatically.
+Scalar results of NUPACK analysis jobs can be conveniently displayed as a table (as illustrated above), printed as text, or introspected programmatically.
 Consider the following test tube analysis job:

 ```python
 a = Strand('CAGTCGATC', name='a')